-So, in this article we examine what flexible working is, how to ask for it, and how to apply it successfully in your organization.
+In this article, we examine what flexible working is, how to ask for it, and how to apply it successfully in your organization.

 What Is Flexible Working?

-Flexible working is any work pattern that differs significantly from the traditional, office-based, 9 a.m. to 5 p.m. standard.
-It can involve working from home, working flexible hours, job sharing, or a mixture of all of these.
+Flexible working is any work pattern that differs significantly from the traditional, office-based 9 a.m. to 5 p.m. standard.
+It can involve a variety of different work arrangements, including:

 Job sharing means that two (or more) people share the duties of one full-time job, each working part-time.

 Each job-sharer must have access to the same systems and information, and have the skills to carry out the job on their own if necessary.
 Good communication and trust between the job sharers is vital.